 Enterprise Ireland is the government organization responsible for the development of Irish enterprises in world markets.
 The site is developed to assist Irish enterprises in attracting investment from international businesses, growing their business, and boosting export sales.

-Provided by Global Markets as a special report, Ireland after Brexit features a roundtable discussion between top business leaders and government official regarding the impact Brexit will have on the Irish economy.
+Provided by Global Markets as a special report, Ireland after Brexit features a roundtable discussion between top business leaders and government officials regarding the impact Brexit will have on the Irish economy.
 The report is available to download in PDF free of charge.

 Managed by the Office of Government Procurement, eTenders helps visitors find tender notices all across Ireland.
-Buyers have an ability to establish notices while suppliers are given a chance to learn about the latest business opportunities.
+Buyers have the ability to establish notices while suppliers are given a chance to learn about the latest business opportunities.
 The site also offers legislation and guides on public procurement as well as notices available through a business sector search.
 A free registration is necessary to access the buyer and supplier pages.

 The Irish Exporters Association (IEA) provides support for Irish companies who are looking to export.
 The site offers information on starting a business, market research, reaching target markets, customs formalities, and export and import documentation.
 The IEA also offers specific exporting resources and programs for its members.
 A paid membership is required to gain access to IEA's exporter services.